-a) Utilize portable sediment tanks with elevated and screened intake hoses to withdraw water from the trench and to minimize pumping of deposited sediment.
-Where not practicable (i.e. Due to space within the Road/Highway ROW) commercial sediment filter bags may be used (2012 BMPs, Section 4).
-A dewatering hose will be connected to a filter bag placed on the ground surface within a stabilized area (2012 BMPs, Section 4).
+- a) Utilize portable sediment tanks with elevated and screened intake hoses to withdraw water from the trench and to minimize pumping of deposited sediment.
+Where not practicable (ie. Due to space within the Road/Highway ROW) commercial sediment filter bags may be used.
+A dewatering hose will be connected to a filter bag placed on the ground surface within a stabilized area.
 As needed additional erosion and sediment controls may be installed as determined by the Environmental Inspector.
-Sediment filter bags will be inspected regularly and disposed of in upland locations at least one hundred (100) feet from a wetland or waterbody or disposed of at an off-site disposal location included in Soil Management Plan in Appendix L of the EM&CP (2012 BMPs, Section 4).
-A Sediment Dewatering Bag detail is provided on the Plan and Profile Drawings to show the general design of one of the methods that may be utilized by the construction Contractor.

-- b) Trapped sediment collected during dewatering activities shall be managed as excavated soil materials as described in the Soil Management Plan in Appendix L of the EM&CP. - c) Include standby pumps and power sources for continuous operation. - d) Consist of wellpoints, deep wells, cut-off walls, riser pipes, swing joints, header lines, valves, pumps, discharge lines, and all other necessary fittings, accessories, and equipment for a complete operating system; and - e) Provide groundwater reading wells or piezometers ("observation wellpoints") to monitor the groundwater level as indicated on the approved Plan and Profile Drawings or as directed by the design Engineer.
+Sediment filter bags will be inspected regularly and disposed of in upland locations at least one hundred (100) feet from a wetland or waterbody or disposed of at an off-site disposal location.
+A Sediment Dewatering Bag detail is provided on the Grading and Erosion and Sediment Control Drawings (Sheet C-602 of Appendix F) to show the general design of one of the methods that may be utilized by the construction Contractor. - b) Trapped sediment collected during dewatering activities shall be managed as excavated soil materials as described in the Soil Management Plan in Appendix L of the EM&CP. - c) Include standby pumps and power sources for continuous operation. - d) Consist of wellpoints, deep wells, cut-off walls, riser pipes, swing joints, header lines, valves, pumps, discharge lines, and all other necessary fittings, accessories, and equipment for a complete operating system; and - e) Provide groundwater reading wells or piezometers ("observation wellpoints") to monitor the groundwater level as indicated on the approved Plan and Profile Drawings in (Appendix F) or as directed by the design Engineer.

 The dewatering system will be kept in continuous operation from the time excavation is started in the dewatering area (or before if required by site conditions to lower groundwater to the elevations specified on the Plan and Profile Drawings) until the time backfilling is completed at least two (2) feet above the normal groundwater level.
 All water removed from the excavation will be conveyed in a closed conduit.
 No trench excavations will be used as temporary drainage ditches.
 All water removed from the excavation will be disposed of by the construction Contractor in a manner that does not endanger public health, property, or any portion of the Project under construction or completed.
 If contaminated water is encountered during dewatering, the procedures described in the Soil Management Plan (Appendix L of the EM&CP) will be followed.

 Water disposal will not cause erosion or sedimentation to occur in existing wetland and stream resources areas, or other swales or water bodies.